Henri-Bruno de Coincy, owner of Belle Brise since 1992

 2011 Belle Brise 93+p

 Tasted twice - last time in April 2014.
 Consistent notes.
 33% new oak.
-This wine had an incredibly intense nose of black cherries, silky fruit and tannin, finesse and elegance.
-Great complexity and length here.
+This wine had an intense nose of black cherries, silky fruit, tannin, finesse, and elegance.
+There is great complexity and length here.
 Very classy and stylish wine.

 2010 Belle Brise 96p

 Tasted three times - last time in December 2016.
 Consistent notes.
 33% new oak.
-This wine was a fantastic treat with excellent and incredibly intense black cherries, a sophisticated palate with a fat velvety texture, perfect ripeness of silky fruit and tannin, stunning complexity, structure and length.
+This wine was a fantastic treat with excellent and incredibly intense black cherries, a sophisticated palate with a fat velvety texture, perfect silky fruit and tannin ripeness, stunning complexity, structure, and length.
 What an achievement!

 2009 Belle Brise 94p

-Tasted in April 2013.
-Similar to 2010, less tight and dense than 2010, more red fruit and less black fruit here, incredible balance.
+I tasted it in April 2013.
+Similar to 2010, less tight and dense 2010, more red fruit and less black fruit here, incredible balance.
 Worth every point of its rating.

 2007 Belle Brise 92p